 Heat Treatment and Fabrication Processes of Tool Steels

 Tool steels undergo specific heat treatment processes to enhance their properties.
 This often includes hardening by heating to a high temperature and then rapidly cooling, which increases their hardness and wear resistance.
 Annealing, a process of heating and then slowly cooling, is used to reduce internal stresses and improve workability.
-During fabrication, care must be taken to maintain the right temperatures and cooling rates to achieve the desired balance of hardness, toughness, and strength in the final product.
+During fabrication, precise control of temperature and cooling rates is necessary to achieve the optimal balance of hardness, toughness, and strength in the final product.

 Specialty Metals